The Corps Series: Brigadier General Fleming "Flem" Pickering, USMCR

-Pickering takes the report to the Director of the CIA, who is skeptical of its accuracy but orders an investigation by his station chiefs.
-When McCoy's report turns out to be right on the mark, Pickering is recalled to active duty as a USMC Brigadier General and is named the CIA's Deputy Director for Asia, essentially the same position he had held in the OSS.
+Pickering takes the report to the director of the CIA, who is skeptical of its accuracy but orders an investigation by his station chiefs.
+When McCoy's report turns out to be right on the mark, Pickering is recalled to active duty as a USMC brigadier general and is named the CIA's deputy director for Asia, essentially the same position he had held in the OSS.
 He supports McCoy in establishing a secret intelligence and operations group generally similar to Mac MacMillan's Task Force Able in the Brotherhood of War series.
-He also stages an operation in support of General MacArthur's Inchon landing.
+He also stages an operation in support of General MacArthur's Inchon landing, which has a great deal to do with the landing achieving surprise and succeeding.

 Nothing further of Fleming Pickering's life or career is known.